FreeCAD/FreeCAD-documentation/wiki/Tracker.md

 In case you have programmed a bug fix, an extension or something else that can be of public use in FreeCAD, submit your patch as a \"Pull Request\" at [GitHub](https://github.com/FreeCAD/FreeCAD).

 1. For a large, complex, or behavior-changing submission, open a forum thread in the [Developer subforum](https://forum.freecadweb.org/viewforum.php?f=10) to announce and discuss your patch.
 For small bugfixes this is not necessary.
-2. Submit your Pull Request (PR) to the [FreeCAD GitHub repo](http://github.com/FreeCAD/FreeCAD).
-The PR submission message will be pre-filled with a checklist for you to follow to ensure that your submission has the best chance at speedy acceptance.
-If you haven\'t worked with `git` before or are unfamiliar with submitting a PR to github, please read our introduction to [github](Source_code_management.md) wiki page.
+2. Submit your Pull Request (PR) to the _ wiki page.
 3. Be present for the discussion, both in the forum and in the GitHub pull request, so that your code can potentially be merged more effectively.

 ## Requesting merge